-School-based support, sometimes referred to as 'internal/school early help' (Universal support/ low level needs)
+Pastoral/school-based support (universal support/ low level needs)

-In all cases the school will consider what support could be offered within the setting via pastoral support processes.
+In all cases the school will consider what support could be offered within the setting via pastoral support processes, see Derby and Derbyshire Mental Health Pathway Guidance.
 Pastoral support will be kept under constant review to ensure that it is effective.

-Early help support and assessment (Emerging needs)
+Early help support and assessment (emerging needs)